Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Mesopotamia/Sumeria/History/Post-Akkadian Sumeria.md

 # Second Lagash Dynasty
-Following the death of [[Shar-kali-Sharri]] Puzur-Mama declared Lagash independent.
+Following the death of [[Shar-Kali-Sharri]] Puzur-Mama declared Lagash independent.
 This independence didn't come without consequences and it is believed that the Akkadians recieved tribute from Lagash after their independence.
-It wasn't until Ur-Ningirsu I and the fall of the [[2.
-Akkadian Empire|Akkadian Empire]] to the Gutians that Lagash was fully independent.
+It wasn't until Ur-Ningirsu I and the fall of the [[Akkadian Empire|Akkadian Empire]] to the Gutians that Lagash was fully independent.

 Little is known of the four rulers after Puzur-Mama except that they had years named after them.
 In order they are called Lu-Baba, Lugula, Kaku, and Ur-Baba.